 5 EASY HACKS TO GETTING ENOUGH SLEEP

 In today’s time of endless business and never ending lists of things to do, getting enough sleep is a constant challenge for everyone.
-It is during sleep that your body heals and repairs itself and the lack of sleep is linked to an increased risk of numerous diseases including heart disease, kidney disease, high blood pressure, diabetes, and stroke.
+It is during sleep that your body heals and repairs itself, and lack of sleep is linked to an increased risk of numerous diseases including heart disease, kidney disease, high blood pressure, diabetes, and getting a stroke.

 1. Make your bedroom a place for sleep.